slackapi/hubot-slack/docs/_pages/advanced_usage.md

 ## Customizing the RTM Client

-The RTM connection is handled by the `RtmClient` class from our handy **Slack Developer Kit for Node.js version 3**.
+The RTM connection is handled by the `RTMClient` class from our handy **Slack Developer Kit for Node.js version 3**.
 By default, the adapter instantiates the client with the required `token` parameter, but more options are available.
-You can customize the options for the `RtmClient` instance by setting an environment variable.
+You can customize the options for the `RTMClient` instance by setting an environment variable.
 The variable is called `HUBOT_SLACK_RTM_CLIENT_OPTS`, and its value should be a JSON-encoded string with the additional parameters as key-value pairs.
 Note that not every option can only be set to JSON-encodable values; you won't be able to create an instance of `SlackDataStore` and pass it in via a JSON string but you can set the